-The Organization has \$683,998 of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditures.
+The Organization has \$1,053,896 and \$703,906 at December 31, 2023 and 2022, respectively, of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditures.
+As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.